You are here

 Copyright Information

 No written or oral permission is necessary to reproduce a table, a figure, or an excerpt of fewer than 500 words from this journal, or to make photocopies for classroom use.
 Authors are granted permission, without fee, to photocopy their own material or make printouts from the final pdf of their article.
 Copies must include a full and accurate bibliographic citation and the following credit line: “Copyright [year] by the American Educational Research Association; reproduced with permission from the publisher.”
 Written permission must be obtained to reproduce or reprint material in circumstances other than those just described.
-Please review Sage Publishing’s Journal Permissions for further information on policies and fees.
+Please direct all requests for permission or for further information on policies and fees to the journal’s Web site at http://rer.aera.net/.

 Individual Subscription, Combined (Print & E-access)